 \section{Conclusions}

-This paper has introduced Quantum-Brain, a new quantum-inspired neural network for vision-brain understanding.
+This work has introduced Quantum-Brain, a novel quantum-inspired neural network for vision-brain understanding.
 Motivated by the entanglement properties in quantum computing theory, we have proposed a novel Quantum-Inspired Voxel-Controlling module to compute the connectivities between fMRI voxels represented in the Hilbert space.
-Then, a new Phase-Shifting module has been introduced to make the Quantum-Inspired Voxel-Controlling module learn the connectivities more effectively.
+Then, a new Phase-Shifting module has been introduced to enable the Quantum-Inspired Voxel-Controlling module to learn connectivities more effectively.
 Finally, we have presented a novel Measurement-like Projection Module to transform the connectivity information from the Hilbert space to the feature space.
 Our experimental results have demonstrated the effectiveness and significance of our proposed quantum-inspired neural network.

-\textbf{Limitations. } This study used a specific network design and hyperparameters to support our hypothesis.
-Our experiments are limited to the standard scale of the benchmarks due to the computational limitation.
+\textbf{Limitations: } This study used a specific network design and hyperparameters to support our hypothesis.
+Our experiments are limited to the standard scale of the benchmarks due to computational limitations.
 However, our proposed approach can be generalized for larger-scale benchmarks based on our theoretical analysis.

+\textbf{Broader Impacts: } Our contributions open a novel paradigm for modeling complex brain connectivities, leveraging principles such as entanglement and superposition to enhance brain signal interpretation, and revolutionize the development of brain-computer interfaces by bridging theoretical quantum models with practical neuroscience applications.

 {

 }